-The R2033x incorporates the alarm interrupt circuit configured to generate interrupt signals to the CPU at preset times.
-The alarm interrupt circuit allows two types of alarm settings specified by the Alarm_W registers and the Alarm_D registers.
-The Alarm_W registers allow week, hour, and minute alarm settings including combinations of multiple day-of-week settings such as "Monday, Wednesday, and Friday" and "Saturday and Sunday".
-The Alarm_D registers allow hour and minute alarm settings.
-The Alarm_W outputs from $\overline{\text{INTR}}$ pin, and the Alarm_D outputs also from /INTR pin.
+The R2262x incorporates the alarm interrupt circuit configured to generate interrupt signals to the CPU at preset times.
+The alarm interrupt circuit allows two types of alarm settings specified by the Alarm\W registers and the Alarm\D registers.
+The Alarm\W registers allow week, hour, and minute alarm settings including combinations of multiple day-of-week settings such as "Monday, Wednesday, and Friday" and "Saturday and Sunday".
+The Alarm\D registers allow hour and minute alarm settings. the Alarms outputs from INTR pin.
 Each alarm function can be checked from the CPU by using a polling function.
+R2262Txx has Alarm\D and Alarm\W registers, but does not have INTR output pin.